Waldorf Astor, 2nd Viscount Astor: Early life

 Astor was born in New York City.
 He was the eldest son of William Waldorf Astor, 1st Viscount Astor, and Mary Dahlgren Paul.
 His younger brothers were John Rudolph Astor (who died young) and John Jacob Astor V, Baron Astor of Hever.
-He spent much of his life traveling and living in Europe before his family settled in England in 1889.
+He spent much of his life travelling and living in Europe before his family settled in England in 1889.
 There Waldorf attended Eton College and New College, Oxford, where he excelled as a sportsman, earning accolades for both fencing and polo.
 For the Oxford University Polo Club he played side on side with Devereux Milburn in successive Varsity Matches, winning by a margin of 14 goals on both occasions.

 Marriage and children

 In 1905, while a passenger on an Atlantic voyage returning to Britain, Astor met Nancy Langhorne Shaw, a divorced woman with a young son (Robert Gould Shaw III).
-Coincidentally, both he and Mrs Shaw shared the same birthdate, May 19, 1879, and both were American.
+Coincidentally, both he and Mrs Shaw shared the same birthdate, 19 May 1879, and both were American.
 After a rapid courtship, the two married in May 1906.
 As a wedding gift, Waldorf's father gave him and his bride the Sancy diamond and the family estate at Cliveden, which Nancy redecorated and modernised with the installation of electricity.
-Theirs proved a close marriage, and they had five children: